 That’s part of the beauty of Kombucha; it expresses itself with slight variation in every batch.
 As we continue to educate and enlighten people with Kombucha, I believe they will become more open to embracing other raw, living foods that are unadulterated, unprocessed, and unrefined.
 And, quite candidly, they have been.

 What 3 pieces of advice would you give to every aspiring early stage founder who is building a business?

-GT's Kombucha is a range of teas that are flavorful and naturally effervescent, fermented to probiotic perfection.
+GT's Kombucha offers a variety of flavorful and naturally effervescent teas, fermented to probiotic perfection.